Description

 Comments

 This plant is a member of the Mint family (Lamiaceae).
-In the past it has mistakenly been
+It is a natural cross between

 Do you have additional information or a different experience for these plants that you would